Exchange programme: when to apply?

 Study

 The University of Dar es Salaam (UDSM) is the oldest and, with around 20,000 students, the largest public university in Tanzania.
-Its campuses are spread over three different locations on the west side of the harbour city of Dar es Salaam (Mlimani Campus, Muhimbili and UCLAS University Colleges).
+Its campus facilities are spread across three different sites on the western side of the port city of Dar es Salaam (Mlimani Campus, Muhimbili and UCLAS University Colleges).
 The main campus is 13 km from the city centre and is easily accessible by city bus.

-The University of Dar es Salaam was officially affiliated with the University of London before it became independent in 1970.
+Before gaining independence in 1970, the University of Dar es Salaam was officially affiliated with the University of London.
 Together with Makerere University in Uganda and the University of Nairobi in Kenya, UDSM formed the University of East Africa.

-The university campus is not clearly demarcated, as many of the staff and professors' flats are located on campus.
-However, the important buildings such as the Admin Building, Nkrumah Hall, colleges and cafeteria are very close to each other and can be reached on foot within ten minutes.
-In addition to the courses on offer, you can use the numerous facilities at UDSM.
-There is a swimming pool, a fitness centre and a basketball, football, volleyball and tennis court.
+The university campus is not clearly demarcated, as many staff and lecturers’ flats are located on campus.
+However, the main buildings – such as the Admin Building, Nkrumah Hall, the colleges and the cafeteria – are very close to one another and can be reached on foot within ten minutes.
+In addition to the range of courses on offer, students can make use of UDSM’s numerous facilities.
+These include a swimming pool, a gym and courts for basketball, football, volleyball and tennis.

-The range of courses seems large at first, as you have the opportunity to choose from several Departments (including non-specialised ones).
-However, there are also courses that are only offered in the summer and winter semesters.
-The language of instruction at the UDSM is English.
-However, basic knowledge of Kiswahili is important and advantageous for everyday life outside the university and for meeting the local population, i.e. the "country and its people".
+At first glance, the range of courses on offer seems extensive, as you have the opportunity to choose from several Departments (including those outside your own field of study).
+However, there are also courses that are only offered in the summer semester or the winter semester.
+The language of instruction at UDSM is English.
+For everyday life outside university and for interacting with the local population – in other words, to get to know the ‘country and its people’ – a basic knowledge of Kiswahili is, however, important and beneficial.

 Everyday life